 The availability of ready-to-use tools for building Node applications is a significant booster for the development performance.
 For this reason, you should learn three letters – N, P, and M. They refer to the JS package manager, which amounts to over 700K building blocks so far.
 NPM allows you to search, install, share, and reuse lines of code.

 |– Heavy computations incapacity|

 Node.js is a great solution for building complex projects.
-However, it is not the option when you need to deal with CPU-intensive tasks.
+However, it is not an option when you need to deal with CPU-intensive tasks.
 Due to incoming request blockage by heavy computations, there is a significant loss in performance.
 On that account, it is not a fit for long-running calculations.– Callback hell

 This issue can affect the quality of your JS code and trigger other declines such as development slowdowns and cost increases.
 Callback hell is a situation caused by execution of multiple asynchronous operations where myriad nested callbacks end up a callback function.
 Well, starting with the 7th release, you have the async/await feature to mitigate problems with callbacks.
 Unfortunately, they do not promise to avoid them completely.

 What can you do with Node.js